n8n-io/n8n-docs/docs/getting-started/installation/advanced/server-setup.md

 }
 ```

-The `.env` should be adapted as folowing
+2. The `.env` should be adapted as follows:

 ```bash
 DOMAIN_NAME=example.com
 SUBDOMAIN=n8n
 ```

-Then start your server
+3. To start your server:

 ```bash
 $ caddy start
 ```

-### 10. Done

-n8n will now be reachable via the above defined subdomain + domain combination.
-The above example would result in: https://n8n.example.com

-n8n will only be reachable via `https` and not via `http`.